a16z-infra/companion-app/README.md

 Now you should see both `NEXT_PUBLIC_CLERK_PUBLISHABLE_KEY` and `CLERK_SECRET_KEY` on the screen
 <img width="1011" alt="clerk" src="https://github.com/a16z-infra/ai-getting-started/assets/3489963/6ce72263-4e83-406d-838e-08a95ea79023">

-If you want to text your AI companion in later steps, you should also enable "phone number" under "User & Authenicatiom" -> "Email, Phone, Username" on the left hand side nav:
+If you want to text your AI companion in later steps, you should also enable "phone number" under "User & Authentication" -> "Email, Phone, Username" on the left hand side nav:

 <img width="1371" alt="Screen Shot 2023-07-01 at 12 49 39 AM" src="https://github.com/a16z-infra/companion-app/assets/3489963/c83c3ed6-bcc0-4938-8784-85ffd764f279">

 b. **OpenAI API key**

-Visit https://platform.openai.com/account/api-keys to get your OpenAI API key
+Visit https://platform.openai.com/account/api-keys to get your OpenAI API key if you're using OpenAI for your language model.

 c. **Replicate API key**

-Visit https://replicate.com/account/api-tokens to get your Replicate API key
+Visit https://replicate.com/account/api-tokens to get your Replicate API key if you're using Vicuna for your language model.

 > **_NOTE:_** By default, this template uses Pinecone as vector store, but you can turn on Supabase pgvector easily.
 This means you only need to fill out either Pinecone API key _or_ Supabase API key.